 If you receive one of the following benefits, your childcare provider may be entitled to claim funding for your child.

 - Income-based Jobseeker’s Allowance

 - Support under part VI of the Immigration and Asylum Act 1999

 - The guaranteed element of State Pension Credit

 - Child Tax Credit (provided they are not also entitled to Working Tax Credit and have an annual gross income of no more than £16,480)

 - Working Tax Credit run-on, which is paid for 4 weeks after they stop qualifying for Working Tax Credit

-- Universal Credit – For places starting in the summer term of 2018 (on or after 1st April 2018), or any subsequent term, if a parent is entitled to Universal Credit they must have an annual net earned income equivalent to and not exceeding £15,400, assessed on up to three of the parent’s most recent Universal Credit assessment periods.
+- Universal Credit – the household’s annual net earned income (excluding benefits) must be no more than £7,400, assessed on up to three of the parent’s most recent Universal Credit assessment periods.